TylerPaplham/Python-Projects/keylogger.md

 # Python Keylogger
-**Disclaimer:** this project is for education purposes only!
+**Disclaimer:** This project is for education purposes only!
 I'm not responsible for any unethical use of my code.

 This script copies the victim's keystrokes and inputs them into a log file.
 From here, it sends an email every day with the log file attached.